Cy Young Award

 2013 - John Farrell

-In 1920, the Sox hired former St. Louis Browns catcher Paul Krichell to help out manager Ed Barrow.
-His assignment - work with and coach the pitchers.
-He was the first man hired as a coach by the Sox, and was among the first coaches hired in the major leagues.
+On June 29, 1916, the Sox hired their former infielder Heinie Wagner as a coach, scout, part-time utility player and a member of manager Bill Carrigan's "Board of Strategy".
+As such, Wagner became the first Red Sox coach, and one of the first coaches in MLB history.
 Since that time, the Sox have gone through well over 100 coaches, from former players like Jim Rice and Dwight Evans, to future managers like Darrell Johnson and Don Zimmer, any many others besides.
 Their images are displayed here in alphabetical order.
-Images here are linked to their Retrosheet page, as Baseball Reference doesn't track coaching assignments.
+Images here are linked to their Retrosheet page, as Baseball Reference doesn't yet track coaching assignments effectively.

 Every so often, usually during a blow-out, position players will be called upon to take the mound.
 A number of Boston non-pitchers have received this call, and their exploits are are listed below with appropriate links to the pertinent games.
 Not included in this list are three men who either exclusively played the field, then exclusively pitched, or who did both more or less simultaneously.
 Each of these three are included above as both pitchers and as players: 1) Harry Wolter, who pitched extensively in the minors, played some outfield and first base for the Sox in 1909 and also pitched in 11 games for Boston that year, starting 6; 2) Ron Mahay, an 18th round draft pick by the Sox in 1991, played outfield initially in the minors, and during a brief call-up with the big club in 1995.
 After spending 1996 at Sarasota working on pitching, he returned to Boston as a pitcher for 1997 and 1998, and went on to throw for 7 other clubs between 1999 and 2010, and 3) a guy named Babe Ruth...you know the rest.